mangled/MangledMud/guide.md

     paper.
 Atop the desk stands a framed photo.
 Under the desk sits a back stool.

-Now, since this was done with a exit to create a bogus command, you might try going through the exit, so you will [GET](#GET) the fail message.
-A 'desk' will show:
+Now, since this was done with a exit to create a bogus command, you might try going through the exit, so you will get the fail message.
+A `desk` will show:

 You rummage thru the desk drawers, finding nothing of interest.